Panther Chameleon Localities

 This exceptionally rare locality has a predominantly green coloration, with red patterning in their eyes and feet.
 They have brown bars and an ice blue lateral line.

 This locality doesn't have a predetermined appearance.
 This is because they change color so much it is difficult for us to give it a basic description.
 However, their most common coloration is green with maroon-red colored bars and eyes (very similar to the Vohemar locality, although they come from geographically diverse regions of Madagascar).

 This locality pretty unknown locality is amongst the rarest.
 These chameleons show a blueish coloration with some red spots or bars.
 When stressed or excited, the red disappears, leaving them with fully white coloration.
 They are also locally known as "snowballs".

 Much like this locality's neighbors, these specimens possess a grayish-blue coloration and some red banding spread all throughout their bodies.

 These chameleons are amongst the most picturesque of them all.
 They possess an orange-yellowish coloration, that curiously enough turns green when they get stressed, which is pretty much the opposite of what most chameleons do.

-Additionally, I want to give credit to MadChams, since they are the ones that made all of this possible, providing with many images and information.
+Additionally, we want to give credit to MadChams, since they are the ones that made all of this possible, providing us with many images and information.
 I encourage you all to visit their website for some amazing content.

 © These images are protected under the 17 U.S. Code § 107.Limitations on exclusive rights: Fair use (1)